MPAS-Dev/compass/test/_sources/developers_guide/cores.rst.txt

     [executables]
     model = ${paths:mpas_model}/core_model

+    # Options related to downloading files
+    [download]

+    # the path on the server, which is the one for MPAS-Ocean since we use some of
+    # its files
+    core_path = mpas-ocean

 .. _dev_configs:

 Configurations
 --------------

 Configurations are the next level of test-case organization below :ref:`dev_cores`.
-Typically, the test cases within a configuration are part of the same framework, serve a similar purpose, or are variants on one another.
-Often, they have a common topography and initial condition, perhaps with different mesh resolutions.
+Typically, the test cases within a configuration are in some way conceptually linked, serving a similar purpose or being variants on one another.
+Often, they have a common topography and initial condition, perhaps with different mesh resolutions, parameters, or both.
 It is common for a configuration to include "framework" modules that are shared between its test cases and steps (but typically not with other configurations).
-Each core will typically include a mix of "idealized" configurations (e.g. :ref:`dev_ocean_baroclinic_channel` or :ref:`dev_ocean_ziso`) and "realistic" domains (e.g.
+Each core will typically include a mix of "idealized" configurations (e.g.
+:ref:`dev_ocean_baroclinic_channel` or :ref:`dev_ocean_ziso`) and "realistic"
-:ref:`dev_ocean_global_ocean`).
+domains (e.g. :ref:`dev_ocean_global_ocean`).

 Each configuration is a python package within the core's ``tests`` package.
 While it is not required, a configuration will typically include a config file